Handling Charges, and your forwarding options, are based upon the Royal Mail's size and weight definitions below.

 when is it a large letter?

-The next step up, with a maximum size of 35.3cm x 25cm and up to 2.5cm, or 1 inch, thick is the Large Letter format.
+The next step up, with a maximum size of 35.3cm x 25cm and up to 2.5cm, (around 1 inch), thick is the Large Letter format.

 A Large Letter can weigh as much as 750gm and might contain things like A4 documents, cased DVDs or magazines.